NethermindEth/rust-template/CONTRIBUTING.md

 We recommend using [Criterion](https://crates.io/crates/criterion) for general benchmarking, as it provides a well-structured framework that allows reproducible benchmarks by just running a few commands.

 For performance, the profiling cycle is a 3-step process in which you need to first measure the resources consumed by your application, then isolate the most consuming ones, and finally optimize them.
-This cycle repeats until
+This cycle repeats until the performance goals are met.
-To carry out this optimization cycle, we recommend the following profiling tools, as they are powerful enough, general purpose, and written in Rust:
+To carry out this optimization cycle, we recommend the following profiling tools, as they are powerful, general-purpose, and are either written or well integrated with Rust:
 * [Hyperfine](https://crates.io/crates/hyperfine): Provides a simple CLI interface that allows us to benchmark compiled binaries.
 * [FlameGraph](https://crates.io/crates/flamegraph): Generates a detailed graphic of the different operations and their time in the application.
 * [Dhat](https://crates.io/crates/dhat): Measures memory allocations within the application.